mitio/inherited_resources_views/README.md

 ## Introduction

-Using [Inherited Resources](http://github.com/josevalim/inherited_resources) is an excellent way to reduce the amount of repetition in your controllers.
+Using [Inherited Resources][] is an excellent way to reduce the amount of repetition in your controllers.
 But what about views?
 A lot of times resources share the same views, so why not DRY 'em up using Inherited Resources Views!

-Brought to you by [Envato](http://envato.com) and [Wuit](http://wuit.com).

 ## Difference to Other Seemly Similar Projects